nico0407/Machine-Learning-and-Neural-Networks-for-HEP/README.md

-After some trial of esecution, was done a comparison between the oprimizer, both with the use of the evaluate function described in the testing section above and with the f1_score function.
+After some trial of esecution, was done a comparison between models built with different oprimizer, both with the use of the evaluate function, described in the testing section above, and with the f1_score function.

 ![alt text](https://github.com/nico0407/Uni_project/blob/main/images/NN_model/accuracy/Accuracy1.png)

 Moreover was applied a change contemporary in the number of nodes for each layer and for the number of epochs of run using the Adam optimizer.
-In that case an improvement in the learning curve shows up, and is reported in the following gif, where the plots are refered to a number of epoch of run respectevely of 5,10 and 25.
+In that case an improvement in the learning curve shows up as the number of epochs of run increase Can be seen in the following gif, where the plots are refered to a number of epoch of run respectevely of 5,10 and 25, while the variation of the number of nodes is in the x-axis.

 ![alt text](https://github.com/nico0407/Uni_project/blob/main/images/NN_model/Variating_numepoch_and_neurons/5zvq2b.gif)